edarruiz/DomainDrivenDesign.SDK/README.md

 > *"ENTITY FACTORIES differ from VALUE OBJECT FACTORIES in two ways.
 VALUE OBJECTS are Immutable; the product comes out complete in its final form.
 So the FACTORY operations have to allow for a full description of the product.
 ENTITY FACTORIES tend to take just the essential attributes required to make a valid AGGREGATE.
 Details can be added later if they are not required by an invariant. (...)"*
 >

-Finally, when using this approaches, we are left yet with the responsibility of reconstituting domain model objects, because of their life cycle and their states.
-For this, the Factory used for reconstitution is very similar to the creation ones, with two major differences:
+Finally, when using this approach, we still have the responsibility of reconstituting the domain model objects, due to their life cycle and their states.
+To achieve this, the Factory used for reconstitution is very similar to those used for creation, with two major differences:

 > *"An ENTITY FACTORY used for reconstitution does not assign a new tracking ID.
 To do so would lose the continuity with the object's previous incarnation.
 So identifying attributes must be part of the input parameters in a FACTORY reconstituting a stored object.
 >